Sydney siege inquest: 20 June 2016

 The "NSW police tactical commander" in charge said snipers never had a clear shot at Monis, and so their use was never viable.

 This was due to "the narrow windows, the moving around of Monis, the risk to hostages if there was a missed shot, (and) the position of the snipers behind glass".

 A miss could have caused Monis to shoot hostages or detonate the bomb (if he had one).

 Inspector Richard Steinborn said the M4 carbine assault rifle that fired .223 calibre pointed soft-point rounds was appropriate.

 He said that an alternative "bonded bullet" might have produced less fragments but had more chance of penetrating through the target and injuring others.

 (No mention was reported of the use of larger, slower 9mm rounds recommended by Commando Tactical Assault Group Mitchell McAlister.)

 The "police commander" did not storm the building after Monis's first shot (into the air) because he thought "the terrorist" might be wanting to draw police in before detonating a bomb.

 23 June 2016

-The "tactical commander" believed that gunman Man Haron Monis would explode a bomb as police entered the Lindt Cafe, killing the policemen as well as the hostages.
+The "Tactical Commander" believed that gunman Man Haron Monis would explode a bomb with a possible dead man's switch as police entered the Lindt Cafe.
+Killing the policemen as well as the hostages.

-(No hostages reported any wires from the backpack that Monis claimed was a bomb.)
+No hostages reported any wires from the backpack that Monis claimed was a bomb.

-Yet he also believed that it would have been better to storm the cafe earlier rather than waiting from Monis to act.
+Although he also believed that it would have been better to storm the cafe earlier rather than waiting from Monis to act.